alipatti/polars_cache/README.md

 ## ⚠️ Warning ⚠️

-This function is opaque to the Polars optimizer and will split your query into two chunks: one before the cache statment and one after.
-Each query will be independently optimzed by Polars, but optimizations (e.g. projection and predicate pushdown) will NOT be able to cross the cache barrier.
+This function is opaque to the Polars optimizer and will split your query into two chunks: one before the cache statement and one after.
+Each query will be independently optimized by Polars, but optimizations (e.g. projection and predicate pushdown) will NOT be able to cross the cache barrier.
 Use with caution.